-You know the signs.
-You feel apprehensive and have trouble focusing.
-You sigh a lot, sweat, breathe fast, get dry mouth or have palpitations.
-Your muscles feel tense and you feel like running away or to the toilet.
+Let's face it.
+There are times when life seems to spiral out of control and we need a little help.
+You know the signs - apprehension and trouble focusing.
+You may sigh a lot, sweat, breathe faster, get dry mouth or have palpitations.
+Muscles tense up and you feel like running away or running to the toilet.

 Essential oils for anxiety include: basil, bergamot, chamomile, clary sage, frankincense, hyssop, jasmine, juniper, geranium, lavender, lemon, neroli, orange, petitgrain, rose, ylang ylang and sandalwood.

 There are four ways to enjoy the benefits of aromatherapy for anxiety relief.
 They are: inhalation, topical applications, massage, and warm baths.

 Both the warm water and the essential oils for anxiety work together to make baths therapeutic and relaxing for mind and body.